 - Call your greeter and let them know you’re on the car ferry.
 Enjoy the ride.
 Your greeter will meet you near the car barge parking lot on St. John and guide you to the villa.

 - This is also the most comfortable option because you don’t need to get out of the car until you get to the villa.
-This option is good if you have small children that need car seats or elderly travellers that want to avoid a lot of walking.
+This option is good if you have small children that need car seats or elderly travelers that want to avoid a lot of walking.

 - The downside of this option is that if you do not make the last car ferry, your car will be stuck on St. Thomas for the night.
-Please call you greeter ASAP if you think this might happen.
+Please call your greeter ASAP if you think this might happen.
 If your flight arrives after 4PM, there is a significant risk that this will happen.